d2l-ai/d2l-en/chapter_multilayer-perceptrons/weight-decay.md

-Because weight decay is ubiquitous in neural network optimization,
-Gluon makes it especially convenient, integrating weight decay into the optimization algorithm itself for easy use in combination with any loss function.
+Because weight decay is ubiquitous in neural network optimization, the deep learning framework makes it especially convenient, integrating weight decay into the optimization algorithm itself for easy use in combination with any loss function.
 Moreover, this integration serves a computational benefit,